codefuse-ai/CodeFuse-Query/doc/user_case.en.md

 # Use Cases
 ## Querying Code Features
-Little-Developer wants to know which String type variables are used in Repo A, so he writes a Gödel script as follows and submits it to the CodeFuse-Query system for results.
+A developer wants to know which String type variables are used in Repo A, so he writes a Gödel script as follows and submits it to the CodeFuse-Query system for results.
 ```rust
 // script
 use coref::java::*